shonendumm/EIP712-meta-transactions/README.md

 ## How to try the deployed app

+You can try the app at https://token-exchange-node.herokuapp.com/ Remember to set your metamask to the rinkeby network.

+After signing your bid, remember to confirm and save it.

+In intervals of 30 seconds, the app will send your signed bid to our Token Exchange contract,which willl carry out the transaction to buy Ester tokens for you.

+(Actually the Token Exchange will transfer ESTR tokens from its holdings to you) You can verify that you have the ESTR tokens by going to the ESTR contract and use Read the Contract for your account balance.

 ESTR contract has been deployed on rinkeby: https://rinkeby.etherscan.io/address/0xe0427767282c793feb3896d048395ff543dbcab2

 Token Exchange contact is deployed on rinkeby: https://rinkeby.etherscan.io/address/0xadd39d12ad9b8ffe3dcb48ac3822b94dd1308d2e

 ### To try the app with the already-deployed contracts:
 1. Git clone or download this project.